haskellcg/Company_Notes/trill_protocol_rfc7177_part_1.md

                            |A1,A2,A6 |
                            +---------+

 ## 3.5.
 Multiple Parallel Links
+  There can be multiple parallel adjacency between neighbor RBridges that are visible to TRILL.
+(Multiple low-level links that have been bonded together by technologies such as aggregation [802.1AX] appear to TRILL as a single link over which only a single TRILL adjacency can be established.)

+  Any such links that have pseudonodes are distinguished in the topology; such adjacencies, if they are in the Report state, appear in LSPs as per Section 7.
+However, there can be multiple parrallel adjacencies without pseudonodes because they are point-to-point adjacencies or LAN adjacencies for which a pseudonode is not being created.
+Such parallel, non-pseudonode adjacencies in the Report state appear in LSPs as a single adjacency.
+The cose of such adjacency may be adjusted downwards to account for the parallels paths.
+Multipathing across such parallel connections can be freely done for unicast TRILL Data traffic on a per-flow basis but is restrcited for multi-destination traffic, as described in Section 4.5.2 (point 3) of [RFC6325] and Appendix C of [RFC6325]

 ## 3.6.
 Insufficient Space in Adjacency Table

 # 4. LAN Ports and DRB State